Understanding Keith Ellison

 The FBI has now named Chesimard a Most Wanted Terrorist.
 That’s quite an accomplishment.
 She is the first woman to be named to the FBI’s Most Wanted Terrorists list.
 The FBI is offering a reward of up to $1,000,000 for information directly leading to her apprehension.

-The association of this speech with the National Lawyers Guild along with its expression of support for Olson/Soliah and Joanne Chesimard, for the Symbionese Liberation Army and the Black Liberation Army as well as the respect for “Minister Farrakhan” and the prayer for Castro give us, more or less, the whole package on Keith Ellison.
+The association of this speech with the National Lawyers Guild along with its expression of support for Olson/Soliah and Joanne Chesimard, for the Symbionese Liberation Army and the Black Liberation Army, as well as the respect for “Minister Farrakhan” and the prayer for Castro, give us, more or less, the whole package on Keith Ellison.